OWASP/CheatSheetSeries/cheatsheets/Django_Security_Cheat_Sheet.md

 The `SECRET_KEY` parameter in settings.py is used for cryptographic signing and should be kept confidential.
 Consider the following recommendations:

 - Generate a key at least 50 characters or more, containing a mix of letters, digits, and symbols.
-- Ensure that the `SECRET_KEY` is generated using a strong random generator, such as `get_radnom_secret_key()` function in Django.
+- Ensure that the `SECRET_KEY` is generated using a strong random generator, such as `get_random_secret_key()` function in Django.
 - Avoid hard coding the `SECRET_KEY` value in settings.py or any other location.
-Consider storing the key value in environment variables or secrets managers.
+Consider storing the key-value in environment variables or secrets managers.

   ```python
   import os